maherkaz/500-2018/assignments/homework1/README.md

 ## Submission Details

-For "A" credit, submit your work via canvas.case.edu before noon on 2018-01-25.
+For full credit, submit your work via canvas.case.edu before 4 PM on 2018-01-25.

-- If for some reason, you cannot make that deadline, submit the work within 48 hours of the deadline for "B" credit.
+- If for some reason, you cannot make that deadline, submit the work within 48 hours of the deadline for partial credit.
 - All homework must be submitted within 48 hours of the deadline to pass the course.
 - Don't miss the **big hint** at the bottom of this page.